AndersonStumpf/Data-Analysis-Relax-Inc/README.md

 ## Next Steps

-Perform a Correlation Analysis
-Perform a Prediction Analysis
+Perform a Correlation Analysis and Perform a Prediction Analysis.

 ## Challenges